Brooke Nihart: Early life and World War II

 F. Brooke Nihart was born on March 16, 1919, in Los Angeles, California.
 While he was still in high school, he joined the California National Guard.
-After graduating from Occidental College with a degree in political science and economics in 1940, he entered the Marine Corps' Platoon Leaders Class.
-Immediately assigned active duty, he graduated from The Basic School that same year, then located in Philadelphia.
+He was commissioned a second lieutenant in the United States Marine Corps after graduating from Occidental College with a degree in political science and economics in 1940, having completed the Marine Corps' Platoon Leaders Class during the summers of 1938 and 1939.
+Immediately assigned active duty, he graduated from The Basic School in January 1941, then located in Philadelphia.

 Short assignments in infantry units followed before the outbreak of World War II.
 Lieutenant Nihart then served as a gunnery officer on board the aircraft carrier USS Saratoga (CV-3), when it unsuccessfully tried to assist Wake Island immediately after Pearl Harbor in December 1941.
 That was followed by other shipboard and infantry-amphibious training assignments and schooling.
-He taught both U.S. Marine and Army units amphibious landing tactics.
+He taught both U.S. Marine and Army units amphibious landing tactics at Toop Training Unit in Coronado.
 From April to June 1945, Major Nihart served as the executive officer of 1st Battalion, 1st Marines during the battle of Okinawa.
 Following that, he was assigned to the forces in North China.